FeelingFun/sxtools/README.md

 Please note that Mental Ray has been discontinued by NVIDIA, but the plugin is still offered for free, without support. https://forum.nvidia-arc.com/showthread.php?16431-Withdrawal-of-NVIDIA-Mental-Ray-and-Mental-Ray-plugins-effective-November-20-2017&p=67166#post67166

-SX Tool built-in renderer and Mental Ray both provide a straight-to-vertex occlusion baking, while the Arnold implementation bakes occlusion to a texture and reads that back to vertex colors.
+SX Tool built-in renderer and Mental Ray both provide a straight-to-vertex occlusion baking.

+Arnold support has been removed, but can be found in earlier revisions of the project.
+The Arnold implementation bakes occlusion to a texture and reads that back to vertex colors, which resulted in slower performance and some visual quality issues.

 ![Occlusion Blending Example](/images/AOblend.gif)

 ### Apply Master Palette
 ![Master Palette Example](/images/sxtools_palettevariations.jpg)
-Sets the first five layers of the object to the selected palette.
+The Master Palette is a list of five colors that can be applied to any selected color layers on the object.
+The default setting is to map colors 1-5 to layers 1-5, but this can be changed in the Master Palette settings.
+Note that a palette color can be applied to multiple layers!
+Simply separate the layer names with a comma.
+Currently the tool does not support overridden display names, so "gradient1" and "gradient2" should be referred to as layer8 and layer9.

+The palette is a json file that can be shared among multiple artists working on the same project.
 For palettes, check out:
 https://color.adobe.com/explore/